 Bursting with wonderful experiences, Yass boasts a fabulous sense of community, spectacular natural scenery, and a laid-back country lifestyle.

 The name Yass is believed to be derived from the Aboriginal word ‘Yharr’, meaning ‘running water’.
-Traditionally inhabited by the Aboriginal Ngunnawal and Wiradjuri tribes, the region features many areas of Aboriginal cultural significance, including Oak Hill, Hollywood and Hattons Corner.
+Traditionally inhabited by the Aboriginal Ngunnawal and Wiradjuri tribes, the region features many areas of Aboriginal cultural significance, including Oak Hill, the Hollywood Mission and Hattons Corner.

 In 1821, Hamilton Hume was the first non-indigenous person to see the Yass Plains.
 Today, Hume’s name is synonymous throughout Australia as one of our country’s most well-known colonial explorers.